Predictable Forward Performance Processes: The Binomial Case: Introduction

-The above considerations have led to the development of the so-called \textit{ forward performance measurement}, initially proposed by \cite{MZ2006} and later extended by the same authors in a series of papers (see \cite{MZ2009,MZ2011}) and by other authors (see \cite{ElKarouiMard2013}, and \cite{NT2015}) in continuous-time market settings.
+The above considerations have led to the development of the so-called \textit{ forward performance measurement}, initially proposed by \cite{MZ2006} and later extended by the same authors in a series of papers (see \cite{MZ2009,MZ2010, Musiela-Z-SIFIN, MZ2011}) and by others (see, for example, \cite{ElKarouiMard2013}, and \cite{NT2015}) in continuous-time market settings.
 The main idea of the forward approach is that instead of fixing, as in the classical setting, an investment horizon, a market model and a terminal utility, one starts with an initial performance measurement and updates it \textit{forward in time} as the market and other underlying stochastic factors evolve.
-The evolution of the forward process is dictated by a forward-in-time version of the DPP and, thus, it ensures time-consistency across different times.
+The evolution of the forward process is dictated by a forward-in-time version of the DPP and, thus, it ensures time-consistency across all different times.

-With the exception of a special case studied in \cite{MZ2003} and \cite{SokolovaMZ2016}, in the context of indifference prices under exponential forward criteria, the existing results have so far focused exclusively on continuous-time, It\^o-diffusion settings, in which both trading and performance valuation are carried out continuously in time.
-It was shown in \cite{MZ2010} that the forward performance process is associated with an ill-posed infinite-dimensional stochastic partial differential equation (SPDE), the same way that the classical value function satisfies the finite-dimensional Hamilton-Jacobi-Bellman equation (HJB).
+Most of the existing results on forward performance measurement have so far focused exclusively on continuous-time, It\^o-diffusion settings, in which both trading and performance valuation are carried out continuously in time.
+It was shown in \cite{MZ2010} that the forward process is associated with an ill-posed infinite-dimensional stochastic partial differential equation (SPDE), the same way that the classical value function satisfies (in Markovian models) the finite-dimensional Hamilton-Jacobi-Bellman equation (HJB).
 This performance SPDE has been subsequently studied in \cite{ElKarouiMard2013}, \cite{NZ2014}, \cite{NT2015} and, more recently, in \cite{shkolnikovSZ2015} for asset price factors evolving at different time scales.
 Despite the technical challenges that this forward SPDE presents (ill-posedness, high or infinite dimensionality, degeneracies, and volatility specification), the continuous-time cases are tractable because stochastic calculus can be employed and infinitesimal arguments can be, in turn, developed.

-However, the continuous-time setting has a major drawback in that it is hard to see how exactly the performance criterion evolves from one instant to another.
+However, the continuous-time setting has a major drawback in that it is hard to see how exactly the performance criterion evolves from one instant to the next.
 This evolution is lost at the infinitesimal level and hidden behind the (generally intractable) stochastic PDE.